gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 $$\operatorname{E}(Z) = ∑_{s∈S} π(s) \mathcal{U}(s). \tag{?}$$

-However, the expected value objective does not account for risk caused by the variablity in the path distribution.
+However, the expected value objective does not account for risk caused by the variablity in the path distribution and other objectives might thus be important in some problems.

-## Conditional Value-at-Risk
+## (Conditional) Value-at-Risk
 Given a **probability level** $α∈(0, 1]$ and decision strategy $Z$ we denote **value-at-Risk** $\operatorname{VaR}_α(Z)$ and **conditional Value-at-Risk** $\operatorname{CVaR}_α(Z).$

 Pre-computed parameters